AlekVolsk/TCI/README.md

 If the plugin option *Transform hashtags inside the article content into URLs that leads to tags* is enabled – then all found hashtags will be transformed to URLs that lead to the corresponding tags.
 In such a way, it is recommended to disable displaying article tags in the article options (or in the com_content component global options).

-The "Note" field stores the JSON structure about the telegram post, which can be used by third-party extensions when working with the material.
-The structure is an object named `tci` with a set of fields.
-The structure fields contain:
+JSON structure that consist of Telegram post is saved in the «Note» field of Joomla article.
+This data can be taken by the 3rd party extension which operates with com_content.
+The structure consist of an object with tci name that has a set of fields.
+The structure fields consist of:

-- `channelid` - channel id,
+- `channelid` – channel ID,
-- `channelname` - system channel name,
+- `channelname` – channel system name,
-- `channeltitle` - public title of the channel,
+- `channeltitle` – public title of the channel,
-- `postid` - post id in the channel,
+- `postid` – post ID in channel,
-- `replies` - presence of comments attached to the post.
+- `replies` – comments attached to the post.

 This structure is necessary for the correct operation of the functionality of connecting the comment block.
 Also, it can, without changing, use other custom third-party solutions.